NRB Overnight Trips August 22-24

 The Jefferson Project Darrin Fresh Water Institute – Lake George, NY

 You should go on this trip if you have an interest in biology, ecology, and the environment, or just like being outside.
-During this trip, you’ll spend time with Rensselaer faculty and learn about the research they perform.
+During this trip, you’ll spend time learning about the research performed at the Darrin Fresh Water Institute.
 You’ll also be presented with environmentally based team-building activities, all at the foot of the Tongue Mountain Range and the historic Narrows of Lake George.
-Friendships begin immediately as you plan your meals and choose activities including a nature scavenger hunt, a live rattlesnake demonstration, canoeing, kayaking, hiking, or swimming.
-You’ll experience all of this while learning environmental and scientific skills including the basic practices of limnology (fresh water science) and aquatic species identification.
+Friendships begin immediately as you plan your meals and choose activities including a nature scavenger hunt, canoeing, kayaking, hiking, or swimming.
+You’ll experience all of this while learning the basic practices of limnology (fresh water science) and aquatic species identification.
 Lodging accommodations have been arranged in the newly renovated Education Center, which was originally an Adirondack lodge built in 1896.
 This center offers warmth with beautiful Adirondack décor, a large modern kitchen, and recreation room with full computer media capabilities.
 The communal nature of your stay at the Darrin Fresh Water Institute will foster long-lasting skills, friendships, and experiences.

 Capacity = 11 students